A04-Capstone-Group-02/movie-analysis/README.md

 Build a docker container with the `Dockerfile` or the remote image `991231/movie-analysis` in the docker hub.

+### Note

+To run the `clustering` target, we highly recommend enabling GPU to ensure reasonable running time, since this target heavily interacts with a transformer model.
+Running other targets without GPU will not be a issue.

 ## Run

 Execute the running script with the following command: